 This library implements a secure remote procedure call to the Password Manager server, using an encrypted TCP socket based on a shared secret key.

-The Password Manager API includes a C-language binding for Windows (DLL) and Unix (shared object library for any flavor of Unix, including UnixWare as used by Lucent/Avaya products).
+The Password Manager application programming interface (API) includes a C-language binding for Windows (DLL) and Unix (shared object library for any flavor of Unix, including UnixWare as used by Lucent/Avaya products).
 It is also exposed as a SOAP web service and an ActiveX component.

 Deploying Telephone Password Manager and rerouting calls

 Telephone Password Manager is a turn-key telephone user interface bundled with the Password Manager credential management solution.
-It enables organizations to quickly and inexpensively offer self-service password reset, PIN reset and disk unlock to users over a telephone, without having to configure a complex IVR system.
+It enables organizations to quickly and inexpensively offer self-service password reset, PIN reset and encrypted drive unlock to users over a telephone, without having to configure a complex IVR system.

-Telephone Password Manager supports self-service management of authentication factors (credentials) and recovery of disk encryption keys over a telephone with:
+Telephone Password Manager supports self-service management of authentication factors (credentials) and recovery of drive encryption keys over a telephone with:

 - User identification: